The Apartment: Plot

-During the company's raucous Christmas Eve party, Baxter is very proud to tell Fran about his promotion until he sees in her hands the pocket mirror, she had left at home and realizes that it is her that Sheldrake is seeing in secret.
-Baxter does not tell Fran what he has realized.
-Sheldrake's secretary Miss Olsen tells Fran that her boss has had numerous affairs with office personnel, including herself.
-Later, Fran confronts Sheldrake at Baxter's apartment.
-When she gives him a wrapped Christmas present, he gives her a $100 bill from his wallet and tells her to buy herself something expensive.
-Claiming he loves her, he rushes for the train back to his family in White Plains.
+During the company's raucous Christmas Eve party, Sheldrake's secretary, Miss Olsen, tells Fran that her boss has had numerous affairs with female employees, including herself.
+Fran confronts Sheldrake at Baxter's apartment; he claims he loves her, gives her $100 as a Christmas present, which makes her feel "paid", and heads back to his family in White Plains.

-Finding out that Fran is the woman Sheldrake has been taking to his apartment, Baxter gets drunk at a local bar.
-Killing time before he can go home, he allows himself to be picked up by a married woman; they then head back to his apartment.
-There, he discovers Fran passed out on his bed from an overdose of his sleeping pills.
-He ditches the woman and enlists his neighbor, Dr. Dreyfuss, to revive Fran.
-Baxter implies that he was responsible for the incident; Dreyfuss scolds him for philandering and advises him to "be a mensch."
+Realizing that Fran is the woman Sheldrake has been taking to his apartment, Baxter lets himself be picked up by a married woman at a local bar.
+When they arrive at his apartment, Fran is passed out on his bed from an overdose of sleeping pills.
+He sends away the woman from the bar and enlists his neighbor, Dr. Dreyfuss, to revive Fran.
+To deflect questions and protect Sheldrake, Baxter implies that he was responsible for the incident; Dreyfuss scolds him for philandering and advises him to "be a mensch."

-Fran spends two days recuperating in Baxter's apartment, during which a bond develops between them, especially after he confesses to his own suicide attempt over unrequited love back in his hometown of Cincinnati.
+Fran spends two days recuperating in Baxter's apartment, during which a bond develops between them, especially after he confesses to an earlier suicide attempt over unrequited love.
 Fran says that she has always suffered bad luck in her love life.
-During Fran's stay, one of the managers arrives for a tryst.
-Baxter persuades him to leave, but the manager recognizes her and later informs his colleagues.
-Though impressed, they are nonetheless annoyed that they have not had the same ready access to the apartment since Baxter's promotion.

-When Fran's brother-in-law Karl shows up at the office building looking for her, he is sent to Baxter's apartment, catching him in the middle of preparing a romantic dinner.
+As Baxter prepares a romantic dinner, one of the managers arrives for a tryst.
+Baxter persuades him and his companion to leave, but the manager recognizes Fran and later informs his colleagues.
+They are annoyed that they have not had the same ready access to the apartment since Baxter's promotion.
+When Fran's brother-in-law Karl shows up at the office looking for her, the managers send him to Baxter's apartment.
 Baxter deflects Karl's anger over Fran's wayward behavior by once again assuming all responsibility.
-Karl punches him, prompting Fran to kiss Baxter on the forehead for protecting her.
+Karl punches him, and as she leaves, Fran chides Baxter for taking the blame but kisses him for protecting her.

-When Sheldrake learns that Miss Olsen has ratted him out to Fran, he fires her.
-She retaliates by spilling all to his wife, who throws him out.
-Now free, Sheldrake tries to renew his pursuit of Fran.
-Having promoted Baxter to Assistant Personnel Director, Sheldrake expects to be lent the key to his apartment yet again.
-Baxter gives him one — to the building's "executive washroom" — proclaiming that he is quitting the firm in favor of becoming a mensch.
-Back home, he begins to pack his things at his apartment room.
+When Sheldrake learns that Miss Olsen told Fran about his affairs, he fires her; she retaliates by spilling all to Sheldrake's wife, who promptly throws him out.
+Though complaining to Baxter that women expect affairs to lead to marriage, Sheldrake gives Fran insincere assurances, although she hints that she is losing interest.
+Having promoted Baxter to an even higher position, Sheldrake expects Baxter to resume lending the key to his apartment so he can take Fran there.
+Instead, Baxter gives back the key to the building's "executive washroom", proclaiming that he has decided to become a mensch, and quits the firm.
+He decides to move out of the apartment and begins to pack his belongings.